t3rn/xbi/PSP-33-XBI-Standard.md

 }
 ```

-The future extensions to XBI foresee communication with remote to Polkadot consensus systems, therefore field `witness` is already included as part of XBI Result and defaults to empty bytes vector for all executions that target Parachain.
+The future extensions to XBI foresee communication with remote to Polkadot consensus systems.
+Therefore field `witness` is already included as part of XBI Result and defaults to an empty bytes vector for all executions that target Parachain.
 ```rust
     // 255
     Result {